Elementary - Saint Leo The Great Catholic Church/School

 High School: Lancaster Catholic High

-College: St. Francis University; B.S. in Elementary Education
+College: St. Francis University, B.A. in Elementary Education

 Favorite Quote: Trust in HIS timing, Rely on HIS promises, Wait for HIS answers, Believe in HIS miracles, Rejoice in HIS goodness, Relax in HIS presence